Chart Color Schemes

 Moncrieff's residents boast exceedingly positive health performance metrics with prevalence of common health conditions quite low across both younger and older age cohorts

-Moncrieff's health outcomes data shows excellent results with low prevalence rates for common health conditions across both younger and older age groups.
+Moncrieff's health outcomes show excellent results with low prevalence of common conditions across both younger and older age groups.

-Approximately 58% of Moncrieff's total population (3492 people) have private health cover, which is notably high.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 7.5% and 6.8% of residents respectively.
-A majority of residents, 80.8%, report being completely free from medical ailments compared to the Australian Capital Territory's figure of 76.4%.
-Moncrieff has a lower proportion of seniors aged 65 and over at 3.5% (210 people) compared to the ACT's 8.3%.
-Despite this, health outcomes among seniors require more attention than those of the broader population.
+Approximately 58% (~3,492 people) have private health cover, the highest rate in Moncrieff.
+The most prevalent medical conditions are asthma (7.5%) and mental health issues (6.8%), while 80.8% claim to be free from any medical ailments compared to 76.4% across the Australian Capital Territory.
+Only 3.5% of residents are aged 65 and over (210 people), lower than the 8.3% in the Australian Capital Territory.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health